flyteorg/flyte/rsts/community/troubleshoot.rst

 Troubles With Inconsistent Names for Pods and Downstream Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Don't rely on the name of a Kubernetes pod or downstream resource to always match the names of their Flyte nodes
+- Don't rely on the name of a Flyte node to always match the name of its corresponding Kubernetes pod or downstream resource
 - Flyte assigns names to Kubernetes pods and downstream resources with either the format ``executionid-node-id-attempt`` or a hash value
 - Flyte assigns a hash value when the downstream resource limits the size of the resource's name